MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-inserting-text-into-a-document-from-an-actions-pane.md

 ## Next steps
  Here are some tasks that might come next:

--   Creating an actions pane in Excel.
+-   Create an actions pane in Excel.
 For more information, see [How to: Add an actions pane to Excel workbooks](http://msdn.microsoft.com/en-us/62abfce6-e44f-419d-85d8-26bf59f33872).

--   Binding data to controls on an actions pane.
+-   Bind data to controls on an actions pane.
 For more information, see [Walkthrough: Bind data to controls on a Word actions pane](../vsto/walkthrough-binding-data-to-controls-on-a-word-actions-pane.md).

 ## See also
  [Actions pane overview](../vsto/actions-pane-overview.md)